iampno/iampno.github.io/aboutme.md

 I am a developer that works for Nationwide in Columbus, Ohio.
 Originally from Ghana.
 I mostly program in JavaScript but I can play around with most languages.
 Formerly I worked in the chemicals industry as a chemist.

 If I'm not learning a new language or technology, then I may be doing something related to science, philosophy, comparative religion or politics.
-Rarely, I play RPG games or watch anime but only if it relates to my interests.
-Shin Megami Tenei: Nocturne, Destiny, Ghost in the Shell and Gundam 00 are good examples of them.
+Rarely, I play RPG games or watch TV insofar as it either relates to my interests or evokes a sense of nostalgia.
+Shin Megami Tenei: Nocturne, Destiny, Ghost in the Shell and Gundam 00 are good examples of these.

 ## Contact